matteocorti/check_ssl_cert/README.md

                                    ftp,imap,irc,ldap,pop3,postgres,sieve,smtp: switch to
                                    TLS using StartTLS
-      --proxy proxy                sets http_proxy and the s_client -proxy option --require-no-ssl2            critical if SSL version 2 is offered --require-no-ssl3            critical if SSL version 3 is offered --require-no-tls1            critical if TLS 1 is offered
+      --proxy proxy                sets http_proxy and the s_client -proxy option --require-client-cert [list] the server must accept a client certificate list is an optional comma separated list expected client certificate CAs --require-no-ssl2            critical if SSL version 2 is offered --require-no-ssl3            critical if SSL version 3 is offered --require-no-tls1            critical if TLS 1 is offered